Online Engineering Programs Home

 Step 6: Pursue Specialized IE Certifications (Recommended)

 Professional certifications are voluntary credentials that validate certain skills and expertise.
 Industrial engineering certifications can be a means of specialization and advancement, as well as a demonstration of a commitment to one’s work.
-There is a myriad of organizations that offer certifications.
+There are a myriad of organizations that offer certifications.
 According to the U.S. Department of Labor, these industrial engineering certifications are the highest in demand:

 Certification Vendor